 Interiors Trend Forecast

 Over the past year, we have seen a shift from a soft, neutral palette with organic dimensions, to an exploration of bold luxe colours and organic textures.
 The results?
 Incredible spaces that are incorporate a blend of colour and luxe, but also maintain a sense of bohemian atmosphere.
-A perfect bespoke blend!
+A perfect bespoke blend.

 So what are they and how can you achieve this bespoke blend of luxe and bohemian?
-We have hand selected our top 3 interior trends that we are absolutely sure will love.
+We have hand selected our top 3 interior trends that we are absolutely sure you will love.

 By throwing aside the neutrals and adding a little more saturation, we have seen an emergence of rich bold colours such as teal, shades of forest green, navy, terracotta and shades of blue.
 Lighter hues such as powdery pinks and mints have also made a more bold striking appearance than the previous year.
 We are seeing these colours being using in much more courageous settings.

 These dark tones have been combined with extremely luxe fabrics such as silks and velvets to create deeply bold and luxe pieces.
 Tailored with textual elements such as rattan and hessian, you can see the perfect mix of Luxe Bohemian design style.

 Try at home – forest green or petrol blue for your kitchen cabinet doors or a library or study.